 - 80/20 rule – This simplified approach puts most of your income toward both necessary and discretionary expenses and 20% toward savings and debt reduction.

 So, what percentage of income should you save?
-The best percentage is one you can stick with, allowing you to consistently make progress toward your goal.
+The best percentage is one you can stick with, allowing you to consistently make progress toward your financial goal.

 Need help building your savings?
 With Spruce mobile banking, you can choose to tuck money away automatically for the goals you choose.
-Find out how Spruce’s savings goal feature makes it easy save step by step.
+Find out how Spruce’s savings goal feature makes it easy save to step by step.

 How much should you save a month?